 \IEEEPARstart{R}{esearch} and development of maritime robotics has traditionally lagged behind its ground and aerial counterparts \cite{zereik2018challenges}.
 The reasons for this gap are manifold: i) the complexity and risks associated with deploying and recovering robots offshore, which makes testing maritime technology intrinsically more costly and inaccessible, ii) the limited observability and weather-dependent repeatability of experiments carried out in open water, which hinders a rigorous evaluation and benchmarking of results, and iii) the reduced ability to compile large-scale datasets \gls{uw} with accurate ground truth, a foundational block of machine learning \cite{aubard2025sonar}.

 To bypass these limitations, researchers in marine robotics often resort to simulators as widely accessible surrogates of the marine domain.
-The recent boom in open-source \gls{uw} simulators is an eloquent sign of this trend \cite{aldhaheri2025underwater, kartavsev2025smarcsim, manhaes2016uuv}.
+The recent boom in open-source \gls{uw} simulators is a sign of this trend \cite{aldhaheri2025underwater, kartavsev2025smarcsim, manhaes2016uuv}.
 However, the complexity of accurately modeling hydrodynamic interactions, acoustic and electromagnetic propagation, and open water conditions results in large differences remaining between the simulation and the real open water domain.
 These differences, known as the simulation to real (Sim2Real) gap \cite{hofer2021sim2real}, severely limit the fidelity of this type of simulators and thus hinder the deployment of systems developed in simulation into the real world, resulting in underwater robotics research often remaining in the simulation realm \cite{chang2025learning, lidtke.2024}.